-To provide the best possible experience for developers, we recently conducted an in-depth audit comparing HDF5’s modern CMake build system with the established Autotools.
+To provide the best possible experience for developers, before we removed Autotools, we recently conducted an in-depth audit comparing HDF5’s modern CMake build system with the established Autotools.
 We tested both systems on Linux, enabling a wide range of features to identify where they align and diverge.
 The focus of this audit was not on new features but on ensuring fundamental aspects were solid.
 Let’s explore the findings!

 The Great Flag Debate: Auditing Compiler Flags 🚩